HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 ## Competition
 - If your preoccupation is with every single thing your competition does, you’re cheating your business and your customers.
 - Forget about your competition 95% of the time.
 The other 5% should be used to exploit their weaknesses and differentiate your business.
 Mine their weaknesses and add value [[WIL from books#Rule 4 Notice that opportunity lurks where responsibility has been abdicated |where they aren’t]].
 Uncover unfulfilled needs.
 What could be better?
+- Dissect what your competitors are doing, take note of what's working, put it together, and refined from there.
 - When you fill needs and your army of customers grows, something suddenly happens: Everyone follows you.